unhingedscientist/unhingedscientist/README.md

 #### So glad you could make it😊
 [DemonLordRaizen-Shirakami-Fubuki-Hololive-Virtual-YouTuber-7100127.webm](https://github.com/unhingedscientist/unhingedscientist/assets/69470039/3ac9f49d-5e4d-4125-b18b-c72d354e1b5a)

 I've been programming for a while now since i was 14 to be exact.
-I'm currently a Research assistant doing my PHD working towards becoming a Security research fellow.
+I'm currently a security researcher .
 Please do look around and see some of my goofy projects that I've made.

 Skills: C++/C#/Python/ X86 assembly/ Node.js/Devops Tools